 Hinge has a good reputation as a relationship app where dating profiles have more information, and an app user must like or comment on something specific to make a match.
 The Hinge team is serious about helping singles get into a committed relationship — that’s why they’ve adopted the tagline “designed to be deleted.”

 One of the ways the team improves online dating is by consistently asking for feedback from its active users.
 Hinge launched its We Met feature in 2017 to allow online daters to provide feedback on their dating experience.
 So far, over 90% of users have reported they had a good time on their first date, and 72% said they would go on a second date, if asked.

 Hinge boasts being the best online dating app for second dates, and it has the numbers to back that up.

 A lot of experts want to pin down exactly who uses online dating to meet new people, and the answer comes back consistently: young people do.
 Generation Z and millennials have been leading the way in terms of online dating usage.
-The Kaspersky security company stated the average online dater is 33.8 years old, and 63% of online daters work full time.
+The Kaspersky security company stated the average online dater is 33.8 years old, and 63% of online daters are single professionals who work full time.